MohamedKhX/xerophy-example-project/README.md

 ## How to use the project

-- Clone the project from the repostiry
+- Clone the project from the repository
 - Create .env file
 - Create a new mysql database
 - Create (id) field with autoincrement